 The increasing demand for supply chain transparency and stringent government regulations on the wood industry has led to the implementation of tracking and tracing technologies.
 Many wood companies are implementing their own tracking systems to maintain transparency in their timber supply chain.
 Electronic tracking is taking over paper-based systems and technologies such as radio-frequency identification chips, barcodes and advanced traceability softwares.

-The top five companies covered are Weyerhaeuser Company, West Fraser Timber Co.
+The major players in the global wood processing market are Weyerhaeuser Company, West Fraser Timber Co.
 Ltd., Canfor Corporation, Svenska Cellulosa Aktiebolaget and Interfor Corporation.
 Weyerhaeuser Company was the largest company in the market.

-The countries covered are USA, China, Germany, Brazil, Japan, UK, Spain, Russia, France, Australia, Italy, India and rest of the world.
+The countries covered in the global wood processing market are USA, China, Germany, Brazil, Japan, UK, Spain, Russia, France, Australia, Italy, India and rest of the world.

 The wood processing market is segmented into sawmills and wood preservation.